 Can I use parsley instead of oregano?

 Sure!
 Using parsley as an oregano alternative is best with tomato-based saucy dishes.
-Both are powerful herbs, so you can use the same quantity of parsley to oregano when you make a substitution.
+Both are powerful herbs, so you can use the same quantity of parsley for oregano when you make a substitution.

 What is the best way to store fresh oregano?